 But in regards to arts and crafts education funding and otherwise, the Windgate Charitable Foundation doesn’t limit itself to supporting just one state.
 The Windgate Fellowship Awards, which are among the most prestigious and sought-after awards for emerging craft artists in the U.S., are awarded nationally upon the recommendations of over 100 universities across the country.
 Past winners have specialized in wood furniture, jewelry making, fiber and textiles, ceramics, sculpture, and book arts.
 These winners attended schools in many different states, including California, Maryland, New York, and Rhode Island.

 Windgate has supported the Mid-America Arts Alliance, based in Kansas City, Missouri and the Brookfield Craft Center in Brookfield, Connecticut to expand its Good Forge Blacksmithing program.
 To further show its support for the niche craft market, it’s been involved with the Center for Craft, Creativity & Design in Asheville, North Carolina.
 Asheville is a town known for its craft culture, and Windgate continues to be active here.
 For example, it gave a $500,000 grant to help UNC Asheville students move into an equip a new space at the River Arts Makers Market earlier this year.

 Otherwise, in terms of higher education, the foundation funded a $3 million dorm revamp at John Brown University with a challenge grant.
-To learn more about how this funder operates, in lieu of a helpful foundation website, check out IP’s profile of the Windgate Charitable Foundation.
+To learn more about how this funder operates, check out the foundation's new website and IP’s profile of the Windgate Charitable Foundation.